Falls From Height Solicitors — Scotland

 Falls can have a devastating impact on the victim and their families.
 Even a fall from a relatively low level can cause long-lasting injuries.
 A serious injury at work may force you to change jobs or stop working altogether, leading to a potential loss or reduction in earnings.

-What to Do After a Fall From Height
+What to Do After a Fall from Height

 To protect your health and strengthen your claim, it’s important to follow these steps: